-If the error arises when you try to install a Windows version (feature) update via Settings, try updating the platform with the Media Creation Tool instead.
+If the error arises when installing a Windows version (feature) update via Settings, try updating the platform with the Media Creation Tool instead.

 Who can I contact about error 0x800705aa?

 Contact Microsoft’s support service for Windows if you still need more potential fixes for the 0x800705aa error.
-To do so, click Get support on the Contact Microsoft Support webpage.
-Thereafter, type a description for the error in the text box and click Get help, then Contact Support.
+To do so, click Get Support on the Contact Microsoft Support webpage.
+Afterward, type a description for the error in the text box and click Get help, then Contact Support.

 Microsoft’s community forum also helps many users fix Windows errors.
-To add a post about the error there, click the Ask a question option on the Windows forum.
+To add a post about the error, click the Ask a question option on the Windows forum.
 Then enter the details for the error in the text editor, and click the Submit button.

 However, you might not need to contact Microsoft’s support service if you apply the Windows 11 resolutions above.
 Those will probably fix the problem for most users.

 There are also a few other potential solutions for this issue that might work.
 Rolling Windows back to an earlier date with System Restore and uninstalling third-party antivirus utilities might help resolve error 0x800705aa.

 Things are no different for a similar error code 0xa00f4271.
 Again, corrupted driver files are often to blame, but the solutions from our guide will most likely do the trick.